Share this guide:

 - Vehicle theft: this protects you from the worst case scenario; someone steals your car.

-- Collision Damage Waiver: This will cover you in case of collision or damage, the most common reason to claim on your insurance.
+- Collision damage waiver: This will cover you in case of collision or damage, the most common reason to claim on your insurance.

-- Third Party: If you are in an accident with someone and you injure them or cause damage to their property, they will be compensated by the insurance company if you have third party Insurance.
+- Third party: If you are in an accident with someone and you injure them or cause damage to their property, they will be compensated by the insurance company if you have third party insurance.

 What is car hire excess insurance?

-It’s important to remember that with every insurance policy, there is an “excess” payment.
+It's important to remember that with every car insurance policy, there is an “excess” payment.
 This is a cash payment made by the claimant to the insurance company in event of accident or theft.
-This is often very costly (around £500 or more), so you’re likely to want car hire excess insurance too, which would enable you to claim back any excess payment you make.
+This is often very costly (around £500 or more), so you're likely to want car hire excess cover too, which would enable you to claim back any excess payment you make.